Bottega Veneta Names Daniel Lee As Its New Creative Director

 In an official statement released by the brand's owner Kering, the luxury group did not clarify why Maier is leaving, but instead focused on what he built: "It's largely due to Tomas's high-level creative demands that Bottega Veneta became the House it is today.
 He put it back on the luxury scene and made it an undisputed reference," said chairman and CEO François-Henri Pinault.
 "With his creative vision, he magnificently showcased the expertise of the House’s artisans.
 I am deeply grateful to him and I personally thank him for the work he accomplished, and for the exceptional success he helped to achieve."

 After taking over the position from Tom Ford in 2001, Maier's Bottega eventually found its way out of debt.
-By 2012, Bottega Veneta surpassed £700 million in sales.
-As of 2017, Bottega Veneta was Kering's second-most profitable brand behind Gucci, raking in approximately £1 billion in revenue.
+By 2012, Bottega Veneta surpassed $1 billion in sales.
+As of 2017, Bottega Veneta was Kering's second-most profitable brand behind Gucci, raking in approximately $1.4 billion in revenue.
 Though these types of departure announcements usually come as joint statements (see: Christopher Bailey, Phoebe Philo, Kim Jones), Kering's included nothing from Maier himself.
 Kering could not be reached for a statement, and Bottega Veneta representatives declined to comment further.

 Advertisement

-Note: Update: Just two days after announcing the departure of creative director Tomas Maier, Italian luxury brand Bottega Veneta has found a replacement.
-Daniel Lee, former director of ready-to-wear at Céline, will take over the creative director role, effective July 1.